ansible/ansible-core-image/README.rst

 ansible-core-image
 ==================

-A container image for ansible-core
+A container image for ansible-core.